SaifOh/PwCAssessment/README.md

-# PwCAssessment
+# Simple Complaint System

 ## Getting Started

-This project is part of the PwCAssessment.
+This project is a simple complaint system written in Node.js on a restful API.